NeoKEX/Goatbot-updated/replit.md

 - **Role validation:** Enforces 0-4 range and rejects invalid values
 - **Performance optimization:** 5-second cache per user to reduce database queries
 - **Error handling:** Logs all resolution failures with context for debugging
+- **Developer Privileges:** Role 4 (developers) have unrestricted access to all commands and can modify roles for any command, including high-level administrative commands

 Each command specifies required role.
 Additional modes include `adminOnly` (bot-wide) and `onlyAdminBox` (per-group).